miurahr/cmake-define-find-package/README.md

 5. You can get `<Upper-case name>::<name>` imported target as well as `<name>_FOUND`, `<name>_LIBRARIES` and `<name>_INCLUDE_DIRS`.

+  Please see an example project in `example-project` directory for details.

 ## License

 This is distributed under OSI-Approved 3-Clause BSD license.